2021 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Other Features of the 2021 Dime

-The 2021 dime has a diameter of 17.90 mm and features a reeded edge.
-Regular circulation strikes and clad proof versions weigh 2.27 grams, with outer layers composed of 75% copper and 25% nickel over a pure copper core.
+The 2021 dime measures 17.90 mm in diameter and features a reeded edge.
+Circulation strikes and clad proofs weigh 2.27 grams, with a composition of 75% copper and 25% nickel outer layers over a pure copper core — this is the formula introduced by the Coinage Act of 1965.

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)